statisticsnorway/react-form-fields-library/README.md

 UIMultiInput | A collection of dropdowns with one or multiple text inputs attached | *options*, *multiValue* and *showLinks* | An *array* of *objects* with two properties; text (*string* or *array*) and option (*string*)
 UIStatic | A collection of one or more non-interactable values to be displayed either as tags, labels, dates or regular text (alternatively with an icon) | *format* and *icon* | An *array* of accepted JavaScript *date-strings* or *Moment.js objects**

-**MomentJS* accepts Java Date, JavaScript Date objects and some some typical date formats (check MomentJS documentation)
+**MomentJS* accepts Java Date, JavaScript Date objects and some other typical date formats (check MomentJS documentation)

 ### How to import this library directly from GitHub (useful in early development)
 1. In your React application run `yarn add https://github.com/statisticsnorway/dc-react-form-fields-library.git`